akin-tekeoglu/my-top-100-movies/README.md

 ## About

-An app something similar to [this](https://www.themoviedb.org/).
+A movie list app that is backed by [themoviedb](https://www.themoviedb.org/).
 Users can make their own list and interact with each other's list.

 ## Requirements